 If you have accommodations from ACCESS, you MUST COMMUNICATE WITH ME, so I can know what your needs are and work with you.
-For example, if you are approved for extra time on exams, and you want to use that accommodation, you have to talk to me about it first so we can schedule something.
+For example, if you are approved for extra time on exams, and you want to use that accommodation, you have to talk to me about it first so we can schedule you to take exams at the ACCESS Center.